FairouzMagdy/BankistApp/README.md

 5- A timer is implemented to track the inactivity of the user that will log the user out after a certain time.

+--> Copyrights: HTML & CSS are developed by Jonas Shmedtmann.